tedyun/tedyun.github.io/_drafts/draft_example.md

 ---
 layout: post
-title: "Draft example"
+title: "[Draft] This is a draft"
-comments: false
+math: true
 ---
 The drafts should go in the `drafts` directory.